History of the Jews in Dallas: Education

 Levine Academy is a Conservative Judaism school, and Yavneh is a Modern Orthodox school.
 The schools following Orthodox Judaism are Akiba Academy and Mesorah High.

 Isaac Mayer Wise Academy, a Reform Judaism school, was previously in operation.
 The school, founded in 1996, opened in 1997, and closed in 2006.

-Prior to the 1970s Hillcrest High School was known as "Hebrew High" due to the number of Jewish students enrolled.
+For a period of time prior to the 1970s, Hillcrest High School was known as "Hebrew High" due to the number of Jewish students enrolled.

 Texas Torah Institute, (TTI) is an Orthodox Jewish high school (grades 9-12) which also has a post-high-school program.
 The school opened in 2003 and was started by Rabbis Eliyahu Kaufman and Shlomo Pacht.
 Later Rabbi Daniel Ringelheim joined the school.
 All three Rabbis are the Roshei Hayeshiva who obtained their ordination from the Rabbinical Seminary of America.
 The school specializes in Talmudic education for all of its students.